 These conditions can make for some interesting winter bug collections, which are happening right now all over the state.
-During that week I mentioned a moment ago, I was in Tahlequah doing a bug collection on Town Branch Creek on the frigid Tuesday, when our weather app noted a “real feel” temperature of zero degrees.
-The creek was flowing, though, and had no ice, so volunteer Jahna Hill (pictured at right) and I got in there and did three good bug kicks into our net, which froze solid after the third and final kick.
-As soon as we were done, Jahna completed most of her quality assurance session in the warmth of her pickup truck.
+During the week I mentioned a moment ago, I was in Tahlequah doing a bug collection on Town Branch Creek on the frigid Tuesday, when our weather app noted a “real feel” temperature of zero degrees.
+The creek was flowing, though, and had no ice, making a bug collection possible.
+Volunteer Jahna Hill, pictured here, prepared for the weather, and I got in the water and did three good bug kicks into our net, which froze solid after the third and final attempt.
+As soon as we had our bug sample in a mason jar for safe keeping, Jahna completed most of her quality assurance work in the warmth of her pickup truck.

 Jahna and I were certainly not alone in our chilly experience.
 Our new volunteer David Mayes made his first visit with Kim to Hog Creek, a few miles south of Choctaw, in similar below freezing temperatures.
 Temps were a bit better, at least above freezing, when Kim visited the creek she monitors with her mom, Crutcho Creek, under Interstate 40 in Del City.
 At another end of Crutcho Creek, Karen Pryor, daughter Katie, and friend Ava McCaffrey wrapped themselves in layers of winter apparel when they monitored and picked up trash on a cold day at their site.
 Chase Iddings and Makenna Hakill are brand new volunteers, having just completed a volunteer training workshop a few weeks ago.
 For their first visit to a creek and first bug collection, they were bundled up against the cold at Rock Creek, where the nearby pools were completely iced over.
 Lightning Creek was also frozen over, and had basically been turned into a lake, making a bug collection impossible for volunteer Josh Campbell.